Inupedia/Crypto-Trading-App/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This project is a iOS based platform that allow user to real-time trade popular crypto  currency.
-This application won’t connect to real account, so all tradings are under paper account, user must register a personal account to continue next step, SQLite is used to store user information, by using CoinGecko API user are able to access to the latest currency information (price, description, news, etc).
+This application won’t connect to real account, so all tradings are under paper account, user must register a personal account to continue next step, Firebase is used to store user information, by using CoinGecko & CryptoPanic APIs, user are able to access to the latest currency information (price, description, news, etc).

 ### Preliminary Screen Design
 Template design, might be revise during developing.